holochain/deepkey/README.md

 ## Private Metadata

 In addition to shared/public keysets and registrations, each agent can keep private data for personal records about registered keys.
+After KeyRegistration, Deepkey writes a private entry with this data.
 This private data can be used to rebuild keypairs for apps from a master seed.

 `KeyMeta` records record the derivation path and index used to generate a previously registered key.